all articles

 • Handling Dependencies: Complex projects often have tasks that depend on the completion of other tasks.
 Resource scheduling addresses these dependencies and coordinates efforts to prevent any roadblocks.

-• Real-time Adjustments: In dynamic work environments, changes in priorities, unforeseen challenges, or shifting deadlines are common.
+• Real-time Adjustments: In dynamic professional services work environments, changes in priorities, unforeseen challenges, or shifting deadlines are common.
 Resource scheduling allows for real-time adjustments to ensure resources are optimally allocated to address these changes.

 Scheduled hours refer to task-level assignments or commitments of resources to project tasks within the project schedule.
 Project managers are responsible for defining and managing scheduled hours.
 They represent task-level agreements, indicating the estimated effort and duration for each task.